bdereims/cloud-garage/README.md

 cloud-garage is a project to run nested sddc. \
 designed from [cPodFactory](https://github.com/bdereims/cPodFactory) experiences. \
-simple and pragmatic in its approach.
+simple and pragmatic on its approach.

 Toplogy accross several deployments is pretty simple: \
 ```[garage].[garage-zone].cloud-garage.net```